 Why it matters

-• The New York Times' coverage of Iryna Zarutska's murder has been criticized for emphasizing political narratives over the crime details.
+• The New York Times' coverage of Iryna Zarutska's murder is criticized for framing it as a political issue rather than focusing on the crime itself.

-• Critics argue the article's focus on conservative reactions detracts from the victim's story and the crime's gravity.
+• Critics highlight the disproportionate emphasis on conservative reactions and political implications over the victim's story and details of the crime.

 What’s next